Nivolumab (Opdivo®) is used to treat:

 Your nurse will check you for signs of a reaction during your treatment.
 If you feel unwell or have any of these signs, tell them straight away.
 If you do have a reaction, it can be treated quickly.

 Some of these side effects are rare.
 But it is important to know about them.
-Side effects can become serious if they are not treated.
-If you have any symptoms or side effects that start during treatment or after treatment finishes, contact your doctor or hospital straight away.
-These may start weeks, months or sometimes more than a year after treatment.
+They can become serious if they are not treated or if you try to treat them yourself.
+Always contact your doctor or the hospital straight away if you have these side effects during treatment or after it finishes.

 Effects on the lungs